 The dollar offset method refers to the ratio of the change in value of the hedged item, compared to the change in value of the derivative being used to hedge.
 Both dollar offset periodic and dollar offset cumulative methods are supported by Hedge Accounting Insight.

 Widely accepted as the preferred method, regression analysis is used by most companies as it is more accurate in determining effectiveness.
 Regression also simplifies the process as it can often satisfy requirements for both prospective and retrospective tests.
 The system not only calculates the regression results, it also provides all the data used for the two sets of variables.

 Determining the impact of counterparty credit exposure on your portfolio is fast becoming a key factor in the accurate reporting of earnings.
 As regulations and auditors are pushing to have CVA included in valuations, understanding your portfolio’s value given your overall exposure is becoming essential.
 With Hedge Accounting Insight you can select whether or not to include the credit valuation adjustment in your hedge testing calculations, giving you the flexibility to indicate on which part of the calculation it should be applied.

-Streamline your hedge effectiveness testing - Request your trial today.
+Streamline your hedge effectiveness testing - Request your demo today.